 Eamonn O’Neill’s work has been honoured in national and international awards including: The Paul Foot Award; The British Press Awards; the Scottish BT Media Awards; and The British Film & Television Academy.
 He was the first British journalist to be awarded an American IRE (Investigative Reporters and Editors) honour in the Special Award (Tom Renner Award) category for his lifetime’s investigative work on miscarriages of justice.

 In his spare time, almost three decades after he completed his first marathon in 1984 aged 17, Eamonn is still running regularly.
-He completed a 10K in October 2013.

 He is married to an American artist and they have 4-year-old twin sons.